 The SpaceX launch team working in a control center just outside the gate of Cape Canaveral Space Force Station began loading super-chilled, densified kerosene and liquid oxygen propellants into the Falcon 9 vehicle at T-minus 35 minutes.

 Helium pressurant also flowed into the rocket in the last half-hour of the countdown.
 In the final seven minutes before liftoff, the Falcon 9’s Merlin main engines were thermally conditioned for flight through a procedure known as “chilldown.”
 The Falcon 9’s guidance and range safety systems were also configured for launch.

-After liftoff, the Falcon 9 rocket vectored its to steer downrange toward the southeast over the Atlantic Ocean, then the launcher turned south to fly parallel to Florida’s east coast, aiming for a polar orbit at an inclination of 87 degrees.
+After liftoff, the Falcon 9 rocket vectored thrust from its Merlin engines to steer downrange toward the southeast over the Atlantic Ocean, then the launcher turned south to fly parallel to Florida’s east coast, aiming for a polar orbit at an inclination of 87 degrees.

 The launcher surpassed the speed of sound in about one minute, then shut down its nine main engines nearly two-and-a-half minutes after liftoff.